The Power of Prayer Habits

 - put a dot on your watch to remind you to thank God every time you see it.

 The cue is not to make you pray, it is only to remind you of what you want to accomplish.
-What is something you can do that will stand out as a reminder for you?
+As you are building a habit of prayer, what is something you can do that will stand out as a reminder for you?

 What will be your routine in prayer?
 Do you want to follow a prayer list, go through the ACTS of prayer, journal, etc.?
 The goal is spend time with God, but this can look so many ways.
 You are your own person, and what works for someone else may not work for you.
-Test out a few routines and match them to your personality.
-Find out what will be most meaningful to you.
+Test out a few prayer routines and match them to your personality.
+Find out what will be most meaningful to you before making it your prayer habit.

-Do you want to make a habit of prayer?
+Do you want to create some prayer habits?
 Think through these 3 steps and test them out.
 If you find that one of them is not working, change it.
 Does the cue remind you to pray, but you are still not motivated?
 Think about how you can change the routine or reward.
 Ask God for help in this process.
 He wants you to spend time with Him, so you can expect His help.
 If the steps work for a awhile and then stop, it could be God taking you into a new season.
-Be flexible and adjust to His direction.
+Be flexible and adjust to His direction as you learn how to make prayer a habit.

 What are some of the ways that helped you make a habit of prayer?
 Leave a comment below to help others grow in their relationship with God.